atm-server/server_installer/README.md

 server_installer
 ================
-Use it to init our serveur for Dolibarr Customer
+Use it to init our serveur for Dynamicrh Customer